Rare Diseases: On the Verge of Diagnosis

 Many of these new disease-gene assertions are through the identification of de novo variants, which means the variant is not present in either parent.
 Such variants are interesting because they rarely occur and often tend to be pathogenic.
 However, if they are found in a new gene not yet associated with human disease, additional patients and other evidence is needed to assert a gene-disease relationship.

 Researchers at Children’s Mercy studied 21 new de novo variants in genes of unknown significance.
-We spoke with Carol Saunders, PhD, Clinical Director (pictured right), and Isabelle Thiffault, PhD, Director of Translational Genetics, at the Center for Pediatric Genomic Medicine (pictured left), about how this research could lead to better understanding of rare diseases.
+We spoke with Carol Saunders, PhD, Clinical Director (pictured right), and Isabelle Thiffault, PhD, Director of Translational Genetics, at the Genomic Medicine Center (pictured left), about how this research could lead to better understanding of rare diseases.

 What prompted you to conduct the study?